Famous Landmarks in Ireland

 Blarney Castle – Famous Landmarks in Ireland

-As well as that you can check out the native wildlife in the area.
-Blarney Castle was the first estate in Ireland to be known as ‘Wildlife Estate’ a recognised award from European Landowners’ organisation.
+You can also check out the native wildlife in the area.
+Blarney Castle was the first estate in Ireland to be known as a ‘Wildlife Estate,’ a recognised award from the European Landowners’ Organisation.

 There is so much to see and appreciate at Blarney Castle and Gardens.
 Make your way to the top of the castle for the best views of the parkland and gardens.

-A trip to Blarney Castle is one that won’t be quickly forgotten.
-There’s something about ancient Irish castles that just take you to another world and Blarney Castle does just that.
+A trip to Blarney Castle won’t be quickly forgotten.
+There’s something about ancient Irish castles that takes you to another world, and Blarney Castle does just that.
 So make sure it’s on your list of landmarks in Ireland to visit.

 Skellig Island